saccharios/MasterThesis/README.md

 My thesis focus on these localization algorithms.
 The board on which the robots drive has a main virtual source, which the robots try to find.
 The final report is also added in this repo, in case you are interested.
-If you look at the source files, I apologize in advance for the mess.
+If you look at the source files I apologize in advance for the mess.
 I based my project on a previous project, so the architecture was already given.
 Also, as this is my first major programming exercise the style and design is quite poor.
-Here is a link (https://youtu.be/2cl1_fTFdQk) to a video on youtube where seven robots are moving according to "stochastic localization of sources".